Amitk7388/NodeCoreWizni/README.md

 managerId  :
 employeeIds :

-Note : if you want add multple ids of the employee it would be ids the comma and ids
+Note : if you want add multple ids of the employee it would be ids with the comma and ids.
+FrontEnd gie will understand how to select multiples and what data submit from the form
         for Example : "123456","1234776" (there should be no space after coma)